About

 LAURA STRAUS graduated from Wesleyan University with a B.A. in studio art.
 She has taught ceramics, drawing and photography.
 Her work in photography received first place at the Camera Club of New York and she was awarded a New York Foundation for the Arts fellowship as well as a teaching position at Cornell and TC3.
-She has also published ten books of photography with Andrew’s & McMeel and Hearst Books.
+She has published ten books of photography with Andrew’s & McMeel and Hearst Books.

 Her new work focuses on creating vibrant and colorful paintings as well as porcelain and plant pairings and sculpture installations.
-You can visit her new gallery in Washington Depot, CT.

 Artist Biography